ablab/IsoQuant/README.md

     Force to use this alignment method, can be `starlong` or `minimap2`; `minimap2` is currently used as default.
 Make sure the specified aligner is in the `$PATH` variable.

 `--no_junc_bed`
-    Do not use annotation for read mapping.
+    Do not use gene annotation for read mapping.

 `--junc_bed_file`
     Annotation in BED12 format produced by `paftools.js gff2bed` (can be found in `minimap2`), will be created automatically if not given.

 `--delta`
-    Delta for inexact splice junction comparison, chosen automatically based on data type.
+    Delta for inexact splice junction comparison, chosen automatically based on data type (e.g. 4bp for PacBio, 6pb for ONT).

 `--genedb_output`
     If your output folder is located on a shared storage (e.g. NFS share), use this option to set another path